 When we look at community health needs, we use a model that looks to address both immediate health problems and concerns and then considers how we can affect the root causes of these health problems.
-Additionally, we looked at differences in health by different socio-demographics to identify any health inequities.
+Additionally, we looked at differences in health by different socio demographics to identify any health inequities.
 Utilizing this data helps us to focus efforts on those who experience inequities in care.
 Appendix A includes the sources of data used for our CHNA process.

-For Castle Rock Adventist Hospital, the community prioritized needs of: Mental Health, Access to Primary Care, Substance Use and Food Security.
+For Parker Adventist Hospital, the community prioritized needs of: Mental Health, Access to Primary Care, Substance Use, Food Security and Health Equity integrated into these other priorities.